Dax (rapper)

-Daniel Nwosu Jr. (born March 22, 1994), professionally known by his stage name Dax (often stylized in all caps), is a Canadian rapper and singer-songwriter.
+Daniel Nwosu Jr. (born March 22, 1994), professionally known by his stage name Dax (often stylized in all caps), is a Nigerian-Canadian and American singer and rapper.
+He has recorded three albums, Pain Paints Paintings (2021), From a Man's Perspective (2024) and Anger Management (2026).
+He has achieved certifications in Canada and the United States for his singles "Dear God", "Dear Alcohol" and "To Be a Man."

 Early life and education

 Daniel Nwosu Jr. was born on March 22, 1994, to immigrant Nigerian parents, in St. John's, Newfoundland and Labrador.
 Nwosu grew up in Ottawa.
-He attended Casper College in Casper, Wyoming, during the 2013-2014 school year, where he played on the basketball team.
-He later transferred to play Division-1 basketball for the Montana Grizzlies during the 2014-15 season.
+He attended Casper College in Casper, Wyoming, during the 2013–2014 school year, where he played on the NJCAA Thunderbirds basketball team.
+He later transferred to play Division I basketball for the Montana Grizzlies during the 2014–15 season.
 He then attended Newman University, where he played guard for the Newman Jets basketball team.
+Finally, he was introduced into his long standing friend, Avery Park, who later aided him in his music career.

 He initially wrote poetry and was a motivational speaker prior to pursuing a rap career.
 During his time at Newman University, he worked as a janitor, a job where he says that he was able to develop his poetry and rap skills during downtime.